Restore Your Smile Permanently

 Mini Implants vs. Traditional Implants

 Mini implants are smaller, which means the process of placing them into your mouth is less invasive.
-In addition, they are usually shaped like a rod, instead of being shaped like a screw.
+In addition, they are more like a screw and are tapered in shape allowing for just a pilot hole to guide them in place whereas the conventional implants are cylindrical in their entire length, necessitating an extreme amount of bone to be removed, which leads to a longer healing time.
 Mini implants also attach to dental restorations differently than traditional implants.
 Traditional implants use a small “abutment” that screws onto the implant.
 Then, a restoration like a dental crown can be attached to the abutment.

 Benefits of Mini Dental Implants